 3. Operational ( Nonlife cycle based) projects

-Ans: A life cycle based project will give more clear information about the build and release cycle of a particular project.
-For example, a typical web application will have the UI layer, database, and the logic tier.
+A lifecycle-based project will give more clear information about the build and release cycle of a particular project.
+For example, a typical web application will have the UI layer, database, and logic tier.
 Within AnthillPro all these three parts are executed and build using three projects.
-Thus every build has its own identification and has a unique set of an identifier.
+Thus every build has its own identity and has a unique set of an identifier.
 The following steps are taken into consideration for Lifecycle based projects:

 1. Life cycle model